idianal/personal-site/posts/2022/course-review-software-development-process.md

 #### Difficulty

-CS 6300 is the easiest course I have taken so far in the OMSCS program.
+CS6300 is the easiest course I have taken so far in the OMSCS program.
 Having had significant work experience as a software developer, this was something I expected.
 I was unsure of how the group project would go but I was fortunately teamed up with some great performers who wanted to succeed in the course just as much as I did.